Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 ### How automatic increase and decrease happen?

-- Azure VM Scale Set
+- Azure VM Scale Set<br>

-It automatically increase or decrease in response to demand or a defeined scheduel.
+    It automatically increase or decrease in response to demand or a defeined scheduel.<br>

-- SQL Server Streach Database
+- SQL Server Streach Database<br>

-Dynamically strech warm and cold transactional data from Microsoft SQL Server 2016 to Microsoft Azure.
+    Dynamically strech warm and cold transactional data from Microsoft SQL Server 2016 to Microsoft Azure.<br>